Preparing for a Baby: What You Actually Need

 What do you actually need before a baby arrives?

-Do I need to buy everything before the baby is born?
+Do I need all the expensive baby gadgets?